Arinzechukwuwisdom/Arinzechukwuwisdom/README.md

 I'm Arinzechukwu

-I'm a **Backend Developer** with hands-on experience designing and delivering **RESTful APIs** using **ASP.NET Core** and modern backend architecture patterns.
+I'm a **Backend Developer** with hands-on experience designing and delivering RESTful APIs using **ASP.NET Core** and modern backend architecture patterns.

-I focus on following best practices while building and contributing to systems that are **scalable, testable, secure, and maintainable**, such as **Clean Architecture and SOLID principles**.
+I focus on following best practices while building and contributing to systems that are scalable, testable, secure, and maintainable, such as **Clean Architecture and SOLID principles**.

 ---